 - Evidence of premeditation, planning or targeting of a specific victim

-- Evidence suggests that the intention of the accused individual was more than the injury inflicted
+- Evidence suggesting that the intention of the accused individual was more than the injury inflicted

-- Evidence that a weapon or the equivalent of a weapon, such as bottled or shod foot, was used
+- Evidence that a weapon or the equivalent of a weapon, such as a bottle or shod foot, was used in the assault

-Category 1 ABH offences have a starting point of 18 months custodial prison sentence, but can increase to 3 years’ custody.
+- Category 1 ABH offences have a starting point of an 18 month custodial prison sentence, although this can increase to 3 years’ custody

-Category 2 offences have a starting point of 26 weeks’ custody but can increase up to 51 weeks’ custodial sentence.
+- Category 2 offences have a starting point of 26 weeks’ custody but can increase up to a custodial sentence of 51 weeks

-If you are charged with an assault charge and are facing court proceedings, then you should appoint an expert criminal defence solicitor that will review the facts of your case which may help you achieve a positive outcome, picking out the right things to highlight and bring to the court’s attention
+If you are charged with an assault charge and are facing court proceedings, then you should appoint an expert criminal defence solicitor who will review the facts of your case which may help you achieve a positive outcome, picking out key elements to highlight and bring to the court’s attention.